Quotes (c-)

 ca (CA family) allows quoting any grammatically correct Eberban text, and is terminated by cai (CAI).
 The text can itself contain inner ca quotes as cai will match its opening ca. The quote acts as a predicate with meaning [E:tca ecaskan] is text [text]. (ecaskan being the predicate word for a grammatically correct Eberban quote, while skan is the word for a quote or string of arbitrary data).

-co (CO) allows quoting anything such as foreign text, grammatically incorrect Eberban text, or even arbitrary data. co is followed by a single arbitrary root or particle, which has the role of a delimiter (it is not necessary for it to be an existing particle or root, only a valid form), followed by a word boundary marker.
-Any following characters (including spaces) are considered part of the quoted text.
-The quote ends when this word appears again prefixed by a word boundary marker.
-The delimiter word prefixed by a word boundary marker must NOT appear in the text, either written with same letters or pronounced the same way, as it will be considered to be the end of the quote, and the remaining part will leak out of the quote.
+• otherwise it is followed by a single arbitrary root or particle, which has the role of a delimiter (it is not necessary for it to be an existing particle or root, only a valid form), followed by [.
+Any following characters (including spaces) are considered part of the quoted text, while in speech following pause is also considered part of the quote.
+The quote ends when this word appears again prefixed by ].
+The delimiter word prefixed by a ] must NOT appear in the text, either written with same letters or pronounced the same way (reminder that ] is uttered as a palatal click), as it will be considered to be the end of the quote, and the remaining part will leak out of the quote.

 This whole block acts as a predicate with the definition [E:tca skan] is foreign text/arbitrary data with content: [content].